 Feeding The World Inc. solicit for donation in a respectful manner and without pressure and demonstrate greater accountability by showing donors the direct impact of their donation.

 Feeding The World Inc. accept: gifts of cash, marketable securities, stock in privately owned companies, real estate, tangible personal property and pledge

-TRAINING AND CERTIFICATION

-WHY YOU SHOULD ATTEND OUR TRAINING

-Farming is an accident practice that have kept people alive for thousands of years, and with today’s technology it is a diverse and invigorating area to be involved in.
-If you are considering training or vocation but not quiet convince yet, have a look at our reasons why you should.
-The following subjects are well covered during our training:

-Animal Health

-Food Security

-Integrated Pest Management

-Community Development/Rural Sociology

-Farmers’ Cooperative

-Leadership

-Home Economics

-Crop Plantation (selected crops)

-Poultry Production

-Programme Planning and Evaluation

-Farm Management